AdamWu1979/tomato_docs/docs/CalculateMaps.md

 ## How to calculate a map - a video guide

-A youtube tutorial can be found here <https://www.youtube.com/watch?v=0tzNZNiZh18>
+A YouTube tutorial can be found here <https://www.youtube.com/watch?v=0tzNZNiZh18>

 [![Tomato tutorial](https://img.youtube.com/vi/0tzNZNiZh18/maxresdefault.jpg)](https://www.youtube.com/watch?v=0tzNZNiZh18)

 ## Sample scenarios when Tomato can be used

 * when the maps are not generated automatically on the scanners
-* when vendor change the algorithm with witch the automatically generated maps have been calculated
+* when vendors change the algorithm with which the automatically generated maps have been calculated
-* when one wants to calculate maps with different algorithm or parameters than these from the scanner
+* when one wants to calculate maps with different algorithms or parameters than these from the scanner
-* when one wants to generate R2 or SNR or SD maps
+* when one wants to generate R2, SNR or SD maps
-* when one wants to ensure that the same algorithm was used to calculate results in their whole study
+* when one wants to ensure that the same algorithm was used to calculate results in their whole study.